atom-community/atom-script/README.md

 <a name="hash"></a><sup>#</sup> NCL scripts must end with `exit` command for file based runs

 <a name="two-daggers"></a><sup>††</sup> Requires the panzer pandoc wrapper https://github.com/msprev/panzer and the pandoc-flavored-markdown language package in Atom https://atom.io/packages/language-pfm

+<a name="section"></a><sup>§</sup> Requires the atom-language-pgsql package in
+Atom https://atom.io/packages/language-pgsql.
+Connects as user `$PGUSER` to database `$PGDATABASE`.
+Both default to the operating system's user name and both can be set in the process environment or in Atom's `init.coffee` script:
+`process.env.PGUSER = ⟨username⟩` and `process.env.PGDATABASE = ⟨database name⟩`.

 ## Installation